usnistgov/BF/content/en/Info/BF Classes/_MEM/CWE2BF.md

 The clusters of memory CWEs do not strictly correspond to the phases of address formation, allocation, use, and deallocation.
 CWEs related to a phase appear in more than one cluster.
 In addition, CWE-118 and CWE-119 are strictly about memory but cover more than one phase.

-Viewed as a structured extension, the BF Memory Bugs classes relate to CWEs through particular Memory Error consequences.
+Viewed as a structured extension, the BF Memory classes relate to CWEs through particular Memory Error consequences.
 For BF MAL: Memory Overflow – relates to CWEs: 400*, 770*, and 789; Memory Leak – to CWEs: 401, 404*, and 771*; Double Free – to CWE-415; Object Corruption – to CWEs: 404*, 590, 761, 762, and 763.

 For BF MUS: Uninitialized Object – relates to CWEs: 457, 456, CWE-665*, 908*, and 909*; Not Cleared Object – to CWEs: 226*, 244, and 459*; NULL Pointer Dereference – to CWE-476; Untrusted Pointer Dereference – to CWEs: 119 and 822; Type Confusion – to CWEs: 588 and 843*; Use After Free – to CWEs: 119,416, and 825; Buffer Overflow – to CWEs: 118, 119, 120, 121, 122, 123, 125, 126, 466, 805, 806, 787, and 788; Buffer Underflow – to CWEs: 118, 119, 122, 123, 124, 125, 127, 466, 786, 787, 805, and 806; Unitialized Pointer Dereference – to CWEs: 119 and 824.
 There are no related CWEs to BF MUS Object Corruption.